 Diverse ethnic environment on campus.
 Every student was involved in special interest and school-wide activities.
 All students feel welcome to join groups on campus.
 Students feel safe and that they are part of something.
 The sense of community on campus fosters student-teacher relationships and mentorship opportunities in which teachers guide and support students through a progressive set of focused college preparation activities.
-These activities close the gap for at-risk student populations and make college more accessible to students in that IMPACT staff provides individualized, case-specific, support, monitoring, and college enrichment experiences students on other campuses typically do not receive.
 Teachers work collaboratively to identify student needs and coordinate efforts to ensure cross-curricular support for students who struggle.
 Teachers document efforts, as well as the results of those efforts, in order to identify successful strategies and/or further develop plans that identify and target individual or emergent needs of the student.
-Because of the way students are scheduled and "shared" by the staff, this critical, prescriptive performance information is readily available to each teacher who has the student.
 The students feel comfortable talking to teachers because of the strong relationships that have been created.
 They have access to several counselors on campus and have the freedom to go during class when needed.
 Overall students and staff feel safe and that they can be themselves without judgement.